MrAladin-afs/MrAladin-afs.github.io/README.md

 ### 2. Add Your Content:

-Edit the `cv.json` file to create your own printable Portfolio/CV.
+Edit the `cv.json` file to customize your portfolio content.

 ### 3. Launch the Development Server: